seannives/kwan-exercise/EXERCISE.md

   question_id

 assignments
+  id
   teacher_id
   student_id
   quiz_id
-  due_date // this will be the end of the semester, in this exercise is_complete // boolean, when the student has completed the assignment grade // in practice, the student would be evaluated on each question in the quiz which would role up to this grade
+  due_date // this will be the end of the semester, in this exercise is_complete // boolean, when the student has completed the assignment grade // the student would be evaluated on each question in the quiz which would role up to this grade

+// This stores the student's answer.
+We can associate a grade with
+// the answer in here or move that elsewhere (which might be better?) assignment_quiz_answers id teacher_id student_id quiz_id question_id
+  answer
+  grade

 "For each teacher total grade is accumulated over a semester per student" would be returned by the api, something along the lines of...